eclipse-sumo/sumo/docs/web/docs/Simulation/Traffic_Lights.md

 ```
 !!! caution
 Custom detectors only work when the 'tlLogic' is loaded from an additional file.

+Detector activation states (for default and custom detectors) can optionally be written to the [TLS output](Output/Traffic_Lights.md#optional_output).

 # Loading a new Program